-In any capacity in relation to supervision, care, and education of children in centres or organisations licensed under the Education (Early Childhood Services) Regulations 2008 (or any subsequent regulations or other legislation replacing them).
+- In any capacity in relation to supervision, care, and education of children in centres or organisations licensed under the Education (Early Childhood Services) Regulations 2008 (or any subsequent regulations or other legislation replacing them). - (ii) By or through any organisation as a coordinator of a home-based early childhood education service - (iii) To provide supervision and care for children in out-of-school hours in an early childhood education centre or in an out-of-school care and recreation programme or scheme.